This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Before a colonoscopy,

 your child's colon needs to be cleaned out.
-This is called a bowel prep or a colon prep.
-Your child's healthcare provider may tell you to start his bowel prep 1 to 2 days before his colonoscopy.
-He may instead tell you to start his prep the night before his colonoscopy.
+This is called bowel prep or colon prep.
+Your child may need to start bowel prep 1 to 2 days before the colonoscopy, or the night before.
 Your child's bowel movements should look yellow to light brown and be liquid.
-Your child should not have solids in his bowel movements.
+Your child should not have solids in his or her bowel movements.

 Call your child's doctor if:

-- Your child cannot finish his bowel prep.
+- Your child cannot finish the bowel prep.

-- Your child's bowel movements are not clear after he finishes his bowel prep.
+- Your child's bowel movements are not clear after he or she finishes bowel prep.

 - Your child has a fever or is sick.

 Types of bowel prep:

-Your child may need any of the following medicines to help clean out his colon:
+Your child may need any of the following medicines to help clean out his or her colon:

 - Polyethylene glycol is a laxative medicine that helps your child have soft and frequent bowel movements.
 This medicine may come in a large container of liquid.
 Your child may need to drink this medicine over 4 to 6 hours.

 - Bisacodyl is a laxative medicine that will help make it easier for your child to have a bowel movement.
 It may be given with polyethylene glycol as a pill or a suppository.

 - Magnesium citrate is a laxative medicine that will help your child to have soft and frequent bowel movements.
 It may be given alone or with other laxative medicines.

 Support your child during bowel prep:

 Bowel prep may be difficult for both you and your child.
-The medicine may cause your child to have stomach discomfort and nausea.
-He may feel embarrassed about having to make frequent bathroom trips, and he may have accidents.
+The medicine may cause stomach discomfort and nausea.
+Your child may feel embarrassed about having to make frequent bathroom trips.
+He or she may have accidents.
 You may need to encourage your child several times to drink the medicine.
 The following may help you and your child: